How To Manage Election Stress & Support Your Mental Health

 • Depression

 Beyond these effects, election stress may even negatively impact our physical health.
 The physical effects of stress can range from muscle aches to digestive issues, immune system changes, and more.
-Election-related stress may even affect the heart.
+Election-related stress, sometimes referred to as election stress disorder, may even affect the heart.
 In a 2021 study, researchers analyzed the health records and data of over 2,000 people with cardiac implants during the 2016 election season.
 They found that there was a 77% increase in abnormal heart rhythms leading up to, and after, the election.

-Reading about the negative side effects of stress may be upsetting, especially if you’re already starting to feel some anxiety about the upcoming elections.
-But there are several steps you can take—now and on election day—to cope with election stress and preserve your mental health.
+Reading about the negative side effects of stress may be upsetting, especially if you’re already feeling some anxiety about the recent election.
+But there are several steps you can take to cope with election stress and preserve your mental health.
 These include:

 Getty/ Bloomberg Creative

-It can be easy to get sucked into 24-hour election coverage on the news and social media.
+It can be easy to get sucked into 24-hour election coverage from political news and social media outlets.
 While this may help you stay informed, boundaries can also be important.
-You may find it useful to set a 10- to 30-minute limit on election-related media consumption.
-If you’re feeling overwhelmed by the news, try taking a step back from screens to go for a walk, do some cleaning, or read a book.
+You may find it useful to limit screen time to 10- to 30-minute intervals on election-related media consumption.
+If you’re feeling overwhelmed by the news sources, try taking a step back from screens to go for a walk, do some cleaning, or read a book.

 It can also help to remind yourself that if something big happens, you’ll likely hear about it one way or another, even if you’re not glued to the TV.